 - was under immediate threat from development

 Find out more about visiting Council's natural areas.
 Council also has an Outdoor Recreation Management Strategy for Brisbane's Natural Areas 2011-2021 that outlines how visitors participating in outdoor recreation within natural areas can do so without impacting on the natural values of these sites.

 Bushland Preservation Map

-To find out where the Bushland Preservation Levy funds have been spent across Brisbane, click on the markers on the map:
+Select the relevant marker on the map to find where the Bushland Preservation Levy funds have been spent across Brisbane:

 View Brisbane bushland acquisition in a larger map.